-FOR AGAINST ABSTAIN 2.
-To ratify and approve the selection by the Audit Committee of the Board of [] [] [] [] Directors of PricewaterhouseCoopers LLP as independent public accountants for the Company for the fiscal year ending January 31, 2006.
+2. To ratify and approve the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent public accountants for the Company for the fiscal year ending January 31, 2007.
+FOR [] AGAINST ABSTAIN [] 3.
+To approve an amendment and restatement of the Company's Executive Performance Plan, originally established February 1, 2001.
+FOR [] AGAINST [] ABSTAIN []